bmaitho/Phase-1-PROJECT/README.md

 Clone this repository.
 Open the index.html file in your web browser.
 ## Project Setup
 The project uses HTML, CSS, and JavaScript.
 The HTML file (index.html) structures the content of the webpage.
-The CSS file (not included here) styles the visual elements of the website.
+The CSS file  styles the visual elements of the website.
 The JavaScript file (src/index.js) handles the interactivity and functionality of the website.

 ## Description
 The website consists of the following sections: